 INSIDER SECRET: The airport lounge access provided by The Business Platinum® Card from American Express will get you into 1,400+ lounges worldwide, so you’ll rarely be stuck without a place to relax on a long layover.

-If you’ve been considering The Business Platinum® Card from American Express, you can earn 75,000 Amex Membership Rewards points after meeting tiered minimum spending requirements.
+If you’ve been considering The Business Platinum® Card from American Express, now’s a great time to apply because you can earn 100,000 Amex Membership Rewards points after you meet tiered minimum spending requirements.

-Amex Membership Rewards points are extremely valuable, especially if you’re looking to save money on travel!
-The points you can earn from this offer (welcome bonus plus points from minimum spending) can easily get you nearly $1,400 worth of airfare (and potentially MUCH more)!
+Amex Membership Rewards points are extremely valuable, especially if you’re looking to save money on travel.
+The points you can earn from this offer (welcome bonus plus points from minimum spending) can easily get you over $1,800 worth of airfare (and potentially much more).

 When you apply for the Amex Business Platinum card, you’ll earn: